-The two critically acclaimed singles from last year, Blurred and Jingo Bells which Marc Riley, Gideon Coe and Henry Rollins amongst others, played a wad on the wireless are here, as well as songs involving buried cattle, hatcheting Toyotas, death ray vapourisation, the mud-soaked sibling of Neptune and, of course, atheist yacht-owning crocodiles.
+The two critically-acclaimed singles from 2016 – Blurred and Jingo Bells – which Marc Riley, Gideon Coe and Henry Rollins amongst others, played a wad on the wireless are here, as well as songs involving buried cattle, hatcheting Toyotas, death ray vaporisation, the mud-soaked sibling of Neptune and, of course, atheist yacht-owning crocodiles.

 Er, help me out here, Shend.

-“Music should always be passionate, preposterous, atmospheric and above all entertaining.
-We fulfill the remit”
+"Music should always be passionate, preposterous, atmospheric and above all entertaining.
+We fulfil the remit"